Take a steam locomotive to the land of the mythical kappa

 Fukusenji Temple in Tono houses the largest wooden Buddha in Japan

-You can reach Tono via JR Shin-Hanamaki Station.
+You can reach Tono from Shin-Hanamaki Station.

-Kappa are imaginary green creatures with pointy noses, shells on their backs and plates on their heads.
+Kappa are imaginary green creatures with pointy noses, shells on their backs, and plates on their heads.
 The legend of the kappa was created to keep children from going too close to rivers and other bodies of water.

-It is rumored that kappa would lure children into the water and eat them.
+Stories say that kappa would lure children into the water and eat them.
 The only thing they like more than human flesh is cucumbers.

 Just behind Jokenji Temple is a small stream known as Kappabuchi, which has a small shrine dedicated to the legendary creatures.

 As a former castle town, Tono has a rich history.
-You can check out one of the many festivals held in Tono throughout the year, or head to one of the many parks, temples, shrines or historical sites.
+You can check out one of the many festivals held in Tono throughout the year or head to one of the many parks, temples, shrines, or historical sites.
 The hot springs of Hanamaki are close, as is Kamaishi on the coast.